Jarawa language (Andaman Islands): Morphology

 Nouns, verbs, adjectives and adverbs are open classes where nouns and verbs are abundant and adjectives and adverbs are few in number.
 Postpositions and pronouns are closed classes with a small number of lexemes.
 The order of number of words in each class in increasing order are as follows: postposition, pronoun, adverb, adjective, verb, and noun.

 There are three kinds of pronouns: personal pronouns (pronominals), demonstrative pronouns, and interrogative pronouns.
-First person form of personal pronouns are 'mi', second person form is 'ŋi ~ ni ~ ən', and third person form is 'ħi ~ əħi'.
+First person form of personal pronouns are 'mi', second person form is 'ŋi ~ ni ~ ən', and third person form is 'hi ~ əhi'.

 Syntax

 Jarawa uses two different types of clausal structures: verbless clauses where nominals or adjectives function as head of the predicate and verbal clauses where verbs are the head of the predicate, with core arguments.
 Both types of clauses have different morphological and syntactic structures.

 In yes or no questions, all questions start with ka.
 The schema is presented as: ka + [subject] + [object] + [verb].

-/Onəħə-le/ can either mean 'what is being done' or 'why', /ŋi onəħə-le/ means 'What are you doing?' and /ŋi onəħə-le ɖ-iche/ means 'Why did you do that?'
+/Onəhə-le/ can either mean 'what is being done' or 'why', /ŋi onəhə-le/ means 'What are you doing?' and /ŋi onəhə-le ɖ-iche/ means 'Why did you do that?'

 Writing system

 The Jarawas have no system of writing.
 In observed designs, wavy lines would represent the sea and therefore only drawings or pictures would be drawn to communicate.
-But CIIL, Mysore introduced revised Devanagari and Latin scripts for the Jarawa Language.
+CIIL, Mysore has introduced revised Devanagari and Latin scripts for the Jarawa language.
+The literacy rate in L1 for Jarawas is below 1%.

 Everyday usage examples

+The following examples show minimal pairs, common phrases, and kinship terms.

-These signify the contrast between vowel /i/ and /u/:
+These signify the contrast between the vowels /i/ and /u/: